Trevelopment/mazdatweaks/serial.md

 	-   ![Output](/images/ls-l_output.png "This is what the output should look like")

 13. Remove flash drive, turn off car, insert flash drive that has AIO tweaks installed, turn car on back in ACC mode
 14. After a few minutes, you should see a message that indicates the mods are being installed.
-This process may take a bit of time.
-I would recommend doing a JCI Backup first (option under AIO Tweaks App) just in case you mess something up.
+This process may take approximately 2 - 20 minutes.

 ### Finishing Up